matteogobbi/MGSpotyViewController/README.md

 So for a classic iPhone the best frame would be: `{0, 0, 320.0, 320.0}` with flexible width and height.

-But to make the size adaptable to the screen starting the first time, the best thing to do would be <b>set the same bound of the property</b> `self.overView`.
+But to make the size adaptable to the screen starting the first time, the best thing to do would be <b>set the same bounds of the property</b> `self.overView`.

 For this reason you see the line: